 - 1. MATERIAL cards can be used in couple with COMPOUND cards in order to define compounds, mixtures or isotopic compositions.
 See COMPOUND for input instructions (p.
-86). - 2.
+83). - 2.
 Material number 1.0 is always Black Hole (called also External Vacuum) and it cannot be redefined.
 (All particles vanish when they reach the Black Hole, which has an infinite absorption cross section) - 3.
 Material number 2.0 is always Vacuum (of zero absorption cross section) and it cannot be redefined. - 4.
 In name-based inputs it is recommended to omit the number of the material (and use its name in COMPOUND and ASSIGNMAt commands).
 On the contrary, if the input is number-based, it is not recommended to omit it. - 5.
 In an explicitely number-based input (declared as such by WHAT(4)= 4.0 in command GLOBAL) it is allowed to redefine a material name overriding a number already assigned (either by default, see list in Table 5.3, or by a previous MATERIAL card), or by using a new number.

 If the number has not been assigned before, it must be the next number available (26.0, 27.0... for successive MATERIAL cards).
 In a number-based input, it is dangerous to leave empty gaps in the number sequence, although the program takes care of redefining the number: in fact, the incorrect number is likely to be still used in other commands such as ASSIGNMAt and COMPOUND, leading to crashes or to undetected errors.
+If the input is name-based and the number is not given explicitly, the program automatically assigns it and the number sequence is automatically respected.
+The assigned number can be read from standard output, but the user only needs to refer to that material by its name in other input cards.